Robel-drj/TOOLS-AND-PRACTICE-PROJECT/README.md

 converted into Java source code.
 Git and GitHub were used for version control and collaboration

+Objectives of the Project

+Apply software engineering tools and practices Practice UML-based system design
+Gain experience with Git and GitHub
+Implement calculator logic using Java
+Work collaboratively using branches and merges

 ## Tools and Technologies Used

 - ArgoUML – for UML class diagram design and Java code generation